Surface separation in elastoplastic contacts

 We study the interface between an elastoplastic solid with a randomly rough surface, and a rigid body with a perfectly flat surface at a magnification $\zeta$.
 At this magnification, we only observe the roughness with wavenumber components below $q=\zeta q_0$, where $q_0$ is the wavenumber of the smallest roughness component.
 We assume that the solids have nominally flat surfaces and are pressed together with a nominally uniform stress $\sigma_0$.
 The nominal contact area is denoted by $A_0$.
 At the magnification $\zeta$, we observe that the fraction $A_{\rm el}(\zeta)/A_0$ of the surface area is in elastic contact, while the fraction $A_{\rm pl}(\zeta)/A_0$ is in plastic contact.
 For randomly rough surfaces, these quantities can be calculated using (1) and (2).

-Here, we will describe how one can estimate how plastic deformation changes the average interfacial separation between the two surfaces.
-Fig.~\ref{plast1.eps}(a) shows a big asperity with smaller asperities on top of it, which is part of an elastoplastic solid with a nominally flat surface.
-If the solid is pressed against a flat, rigid surface, some of the asperities are elastically deformed while others have deformed plastically.
+Here, we will describe how one can estimate how plastic deformation changes the average interfacial separation between the contacting surfaces.
+Figure~\ref{plast1.eps}(a) schematically shows a (relatively) large asperity with smaller asperities on an elastoplastic solid, with nominally flat surface.
+If the solid is pressed against a rigid flat surface, some of the asperities deform elastically while others yield plastically.
 Figure~\ref{plast1.eps}(c) shows the elastoplastic solid after removing the rigid plate.
 Some asperities have returned to their original shape, while other asperities are plastically deformed with partial recovery due to elastic spring-back.
+The net effect is a scale-dependent flattening of the surface roughness profile, which reduces the average surface separation at a given unloading pressure compared with the original surface.

 The Persson contact mechanics theory assumes randomly rough surfaces.
 Even if a surface is randomly rough before plastic deformation, this cannot be the case for the plastically deformed surface.
 However, one can estimate the average interfacial separation using elastic contact mechanics if the plastically deformed surface is replaced by another (randomly rough) surface where the short wavelength roughness components, which deform plastically, are removed (or reduced) {\it everywhere} as in Fig.~\ref{plast1.eps}(d), i.e., not just close to the top of the big asperities.

-Thus, in the theoretical approach used below to estimate the change in the surface separation, we modify the surface roughness power spectrum by reducing the amplitude of the surface roughness components which were smoothed plastically in (b).
-This corresponds to smoothing the surface everywhere, i.e., also in the region which was not in contact with the rigid plate.
-As illustrated in Fig.~\ref{plast1.eps}(e), this will result in a bigger elastic contact area than the actual one shown in (b).
-Thus, we use a modified power spectrum to estimate the change in the surface separation, while the contact area can be calculated using the Persson contact mechanics theory using the power spectrum of the original (undeformed) surface.
+In the theoretical approach that we use to estimate the change in the surface separation, the surface roughness power spectrum is modified by reducing the amplitude of the surface roughness components, which were smoothed plastically during contact with the rigid flat plate in Fig.~\ref{plast1.eps}(b).
+This corresponds to smoothing the surface everywhere, including the region that was not in contact with the rigid plate.
+As illustrated in Fig.~\ref{plast1.eps}(e), this will result in a larger elastic contact area than the one shown in Fig.~\ref{plast1.eps}(b).
+Thus, we use a modified power spectrum to estimate the change in surface separation, while the contact area can be calculated using Persson's contact mechanics theory, which utilizes the power spectrum of the original (undeformed) surface.